Boop189/my-win-utils/README.md

 # winRE-utils
 Utilities used for reverse engineering windows apps.
-Useful for reverse engineering games in particular.
+Useful for reverse engineering games and "educational purposes" in particular.